IDW '25

 Workshop on MEMS and Emerging Technologies for Future Displays and Devices (MEET)

-Authorities from top research institutions around the world in this field have been invited.
-Invited speakers will come from the University of Cambridge, Brunel University London, CEA-LETI, imec, the University of Central Florida, Seoul National University, Kyung Hee University, Sejong University, National Tsing Hua University, the Beijing Institute of Technology, the Southern University of Science and Technology, Zhejiang University, the National Taiwan University, the National Yang Ming Chiao Tung University, the King Abdullah University of Science and Technology, Applied Materials, Inc, GE Research, Samsung Display Co., BOE Technology Group Co., TCL Corporate Research, NS Nanotech, ALEDIA, QustomDot, KLA Corporation, LuxNour Technologies, VueReal Inc., PlayNitride Display Co., Ltd., InZiv, and Yole Group.
-Together with contributed papers of high-quality content, this workshop is aimed at participants who wish to open up new fields in displays, imaging devices, biomedical applications and emerging devices, such as the Micro/Mini LEDs session for high brightness and wide color-gamut displays, as well as quantum dot technologies sessions on highly efficient cd-free quantum-dot nanocrystal perovskites, and so on.
-Also to be looked forward to are talks on sensors, biomedical applications and emerging devices such as carbon nanotube electron beam sources and ultraviolet light sources using MEMS micro/nano fabrication technology.
+The MEET Workshop has invited authorities from top research institutions around the world in this field.
+Invited speakers will come from Columbia University, University of Central Florida, CEA LETI, Fraunhofer IAP, University of Waterloo, ETH Zurich, Electronics and Telecommunications Research Institute (ETRI), Seoul National University, Kyung Hee University, Jeonbuk National University, Sungkyunkwan University, Hongik University, Beijing Institute of Technology, Zhejiang University, Suzhou Institute of Nano-Tech and Nano-Bionics (SINANO)/Chinese Academy of Sciences (CAS), National Chung Hsing University, National Taiwan University, National Tsing Hua University, National Yang Ming Chiao Tung University, The Hong Kong University of Science and Technology, BOE Technology Group Co, Ltd, Oxford Instruments Plasma Technology, QustomDot BV, VueReal Inc, Hexagem AB, InZiv, QNA Technology S.A., Visionox Technology Inc, and AUO Corporation.
+Together with contributed papers of high-quality content, this workshop is aimed at participants who wish to open up new fields in displays, imaging devices, biomedical applications and emerging devices, such as the Micro/Mini LEDs session for high brightness and wide color-gamut displays, as well as Quantum Dot Technologies sessions on highly efficient cadmium-free quantum-dot nanocrystal perovskites and so on.
+Also to be looked forward to are talks on sensors, biomedical applications, and emerging devices such as carbon nanotube electron beam sources and ultraviolet light sources using MEMS micro/nano fabrication technology.

 Workshop on Display Electronic Systems (DES)